 Assessments /What are the formats of the pre-interview and at-interview assessments?

 You can check the following webpages for detailed information:

 Scholarship interview /What is the format of the interview in Hong Kong?

-You will have one interview, lasting around 30 to 45 minutes.
+You will have two interviews, each lasting around 30 to 45 minutes.

-Interviews are predominantly academic and subject-related.
+College interviews are predominantly academic and subject-related.
 One or two interviewers will be specialists in the subject you have applied for.
-There may be another interviewer not directly related to your subject for a more general interview.
-A reasonable standard of spoken English is required at the interview.
+There may be another interviewer not directly related to your subject.